Niemi resigns as Ishpeming Basketball and Football Coach

-NEGAUNEE TOWNSHIP, Mi.
 Ishpeming Varsity Basketball and Football Coach Niemi has resigned after one season in both roles.

 According to Hematites Athletic Director Terry Roberts Niemi resigned to concentrate on his family and his businesses during Covid-19.
 One of his businesses is a fast food restaurant.